VolkanMazlum/controller/README.md

+# Controller

+This project involves multiple codebases interacting.
+In an attempt to make the results more reproducible, and to enable HPC simulations, we're creating a containerized setup.
+You can find more information in [INSTALL.md](INSTALL.md).

 This branch of the repository features all code needed to run simulations of reaching tasks on a virtual robotic arm driven by a closed-loop cerebellar controller.

 The file `complete_control/complete.music` defines the two Python scripts containing the two simulations to be synchronized by MUSIC.
 In this branch, the NEST simulation is run by `complete_control/brain.py` and the PyBullet simulation by `receiver_plant.py`.
 The file `./complete_control/complete.music` can be modified to allocate the desired number of slots to both the controller script and the plant one.
 The simulation can be started by running: